The Spiciest Spoilers from Thunder Junction!

 Magic the Gathering Card - Rush of Dread - MTG Circle

-This three-mana, black sorcery doesn't really cost three at all, as the Spree mechanic forces it's the player to choose at least one additional mode, which would normally make Rush of Dread cost four or five mana, scaling up to seven or eight mana in order to select two or three modes.
-While making an opponent sacrifice half of their creatures, discard half of their hand or lose half of their life is impactful, it's never going to be game winning on its own, as your opponent can still beat you with the remaining half of their creatures, cards or life.
+This three-mana, black sorcery doesn't really cost three at all, as the Spree mechanic forces the player to choose at least one additional mode, which would normally make Rush of Dread cost four or five mana, scaling up to seven or eight mana to select two or three modes.
+While making an opponent sacrifice half of their creatures, discard half of their hand, or lose half of their life is impactful, it's never going to be game-winning on its own, as your opponent can still beat you with the remaining half of their creatures, cards, or life.
 Why is it so powerful then?
 Because of its interaction with another powerful black card, Bloodletter of Aclazotz!

 Magic the Gathering Card - Bloodletter of Aclazotz - MTG Circle